yxuansu/Contrastive_Search_Is_What_You_Need/README.md

-# Contrastive Search is All You Need
+# Contrastive Search Might Be All You Need
 **Authors**: Yixuan Su and Nigel Collier